1919 Wooster Presbyterians football team: Mount Union

 The Wooster Presbyterians ended their 1919 season on November 27 with a 35–0 victory over the Mount Union Methodists "in a sea of mud" at Alliance, Ohio.
 The Presbyterians out-gained the Methodists by 15 first downs to four.
-One of the highlights of the game was a 77-yard interception return for touchdwon by left halfback Atkinson.
+One of the highlights of the game was a 77-yard interception return for touchdown by left halfback Atkinson.
 Snyder and Roderick were rated as the "big luminaries" of the game for Wooster.